skip to content

 Language Work

-Students taking SLB3 will be attending two classes organized by the Department: Translation from English into Russian, and Russian through Audio-visual Media.
+Students taking SLB3 will be attending two classes organised by the Department: Translation from English into Russian, and Russian through the Media.

 Keep in touch